 Tickets: Buy your tickets today

 Baseball season is in full swing and SF Giants games are some of the most popular San Francisco events in August.
 This month, they play the Arizona Diamondbacks, Chicago Cubs, Philadelphia Phillies, Milwaukee Brewers, and St. Louis Cardinals.

 Check out the best half-priced tickets for San Francisco events in August.
-You will find them on Goldstar and most tickets are up to 50% off the full retail price.
+You will find them on Goldstar, where most tickets are up to 50% off the full retail price.

 *Small service fee at checkout.